-Generally, when people are faced with having to think about confusing subjects, they tend to follow established ‘rules of thumb’.
+Generally, when people are faced with having to think about confusing subjects, they tend to follow established rules of thumb.

 Behavioural biases can help or hinder the efforts to improve saving for retirement

-One cognitive bias that can have a negative connotation is known as ‘the herd mentality’, because it can mean people following each other without thinking.
-But ‘the herd mentality’ can also be a positive trait when people are herding around a beneficial behaviour, for example employees in the workplace who feel they’re part of a larger group doing the right thing by saving for retirement.
+One cognitive bias that can have a negative connotation is known as the herd mentality, because it can mean people following each other without thinking.
+But the herd mentality can also be a positive trait when people are herding around a beneficial behaviour, for example employees in the workplace who feel they’re part of a larger group doing the right thing by saving for retirement.

-To exploit the power of ‘the herd mentality’, employers could consider informing employees of positive statistics around pension participation in the workplace.
+To exploit the power of the herd mentality, employers could consider informing employees of positive statistics around pension participation in the workplace.

 Other behavioural biases that can be used to support pension engagement

 Mental accounting is another behavioural bias that can have a positive effect on pension savings.
 This is when people mentally account for their money as if it’s assigned to a specific purpose.
-In other words, people can think: ‘This amount is going here, that amount is going over there and this is the amount I’ll put into my pension’.
+In other words, people may think: ‘This amount is going here, that amount is going over there and this is the amount I’ll put into my pension’.
 With mental accounting, employees can believe they have a clear purpose for their money and part of that is saving for their retirement.

 A multigenerational workplace can help increase engagement with pensions too.
 If, for example, a younger employee gets into conversation with older colleagues about their planned retirement, it can prompt them to think about retirement differently and to be more proactive about their pension savings.
 Or, if colleagues are discussing regret about the lack of savings they have for their retirement, it can make younger employees think more positively about the importance of their pension.